Applications

 If you want to update a version that is not in Draft state it is best practice to create a new version rather than returning the version to Draft state.

-To update an application, perform these steps:
+To update an application from the graph view, perform these steps:

 1. On the Application Domains page, click the application domain that contains the application you want to update.